-Please make sure that you take all of your personal belongings with you (charges will apply for disposal of items left behind).
-As you leave your room for the last time, please ensure you secure your living space by checking the windows are closed and your door is locked.
+Please make sure that you take all of your personal belonging with you (charges may apply for disposal of items left behind).
+As you leave your room for the last time, please ensure you secure your living space by checking the window is closed and your door is locked.